specklesystems/speckle-server/packages/server/readme.md

 ## Introduction

 The Speckle Server is a node application tested against v12.
-To start it locally:

-First, ensure you have postgres and redis ready and running (check the [readme.md](../../readme.md) from the root of the git repo).
+The external dependencies are **PostgreSQL** and **Redis**.
+To get the dependencies running without any hassle, you can run them in docker containers as described in our [Server deployment instructions](https://speckle.guide/dev/server-setup.html#step-1-set-up-dependencies) (chapter `Run your speckle-server fork`, step 1)

-> **_NOTE:_** If you install PostgreSQL yourself or use an existing PostgreSQL instance, make sure to create a database for speckle and a user that can access it.
+> **_NOTE:_** If you install PostgreSQL yourself or use an existing PostgreSQL instance, make sure to create a database and a user that can access it
->
-> You can set it up with:
-> ```
-> create user speckle with encrypted password ‘speckle’;
-> CREATE DATABASE speckle;
-> grant all privileges on database speckle to speckle;
-> ```
-> If you use a network-accessible PostgreSQL instance, make sure to secure it with a stronger password and to configure the .env file accordingly

-Finally, in the `packages/server` folder:
+After you have PostgreSQL and Redis running, in the `packages/server` folder:

 - copy the `.env-example` file to `.env`,
 - If you have a custom setup, open and edit the `.env` file, filling in the required variables,
 - run `npm install`,
 - finally `npm run dev`,
 - check `localhost:3000/graphql` out!

-For more setup details and options, check out our [Server Setup Docs](https://speckle.guide/dev/server-setup.html)

 ## Developing